-Provides a refundable employment tax credit for 50% of the first \$10,000 of wages (including health insurance) per employee paid or incurred from March 13, 2020 for any quarter through yearend for employers fully or partially shut down by a governmental authority due to the virus or whose quarterly gross receipts declined by more than 50% from the comparable quarter in 2019 ceasing at the start of a quarter where the 80% level is attained (not available to businesses relieved of certain loan indebtedness pursuant to the Act); for business of more than 100 employees, the credit applies only when employees were not providing services due to the virus.
+Provides a refundable employment tax credit for 50% of the first \$10,000 of wages (including health insurance) per employee paid or incurred from March 13, 2020 for any quarter through yearend for employers fully or partially shut down by a governmental authority due to the virus or whose quarterly gross receipts declined by more than 50% from the comparable quarter in 2019 ceasing at the start of a quarter where the 80% level is attained (not available to businesses upon receipt of Payroll Protection Program (PPP) loans); for business of more than 100 employees, the credit applies only when employees were not providing services due to the virus.

-- Allows a deferral of payment of the employer portion of social security taxes (one-half by self-employeds) after enactment and through 2020, one-half to December 31, 2021 and the balance to December 31, 2022. - Relaxes the business interest limitation for 2019 and 2020 by allowing a deduction up to the amount of interest income plus 50 % of income before depreciation and amortization and by allowing 2019 income numbers to be utilized in 2020 for calculating this limitation.
+- Allows a deferral of payment of the employer portion of social security taxes (one-half by self-employeds) after enactment and through 2020, one-half to December 31, 2021 and the balance to December 31, 2022 (not available to businesses upon receipt of Payroll Protection Program (PPP) loans). - Relaxes the business interest limitation for 2019 and 2020 by allowing a deduction up to the amount of interest income plus 50 % of income before depreciation and amortization and by allowing 2019 income numbers to be utilized in 2020 for calculating this limitation.